Cubs keep clicking in 8-5 win over Reds | Sports-Games

 Cubs keep clicking in 8-5 win over Reds

-Javier Baez homered twice and Alec Mills threw six solid innings as the visiting Chicago Cubs won their third in a row, 8-5, over the struggling Cincinnati Reds on Tuesday night.
+Javier Baez homered twice and Alec Mills threw six solid innings as the visiting Chicago Cubs won their third in a row, 8-5 over the struggling Cincinnati Reds on Tuesday night.
 Baez also doubled and drove in three runs.
-David Bote went deep for one of his two hits, Jason Kipnis also posted a pair of hits and Nico Hoerner had two RBIs for the Cubs (4-1), who have totaled 25 runs and homered seven times in the last three games.
+David Bote went deep for one of his two hits, Jason Kipnis also posted a pair of hits, and Nico Hoerner had two RBIs for the Cubs, who have totaled 25 runs and homered seven times in the past three games.

-Temporarily filling a rotation spot of injured left-hander Jose Quintana, Mills allowed only a Nick Castellanos two-run homer in the fourth inning, and one other hit, while striking out three and walking two.
+Temporarily filling the rotation spot of injured left-hander Jose Quintana, Mills (1-0) allowed only a Nick Castellanos two-run homer in the fourth inning, and one other hit while striking out three and walking two.
 It was Chicago's fourth excellent starting-pitching performance on the young season.
-Curt Casali clubbed his second homer of the season in the eighth and Freddy Galvis belted a two-run drive in the ninth for Cincinnati (1-4), which has dropped four straight following an opening 7-1 victory over Detroit.
+Curt Casali clubbed his second homer of the season in the eighth and Freddy Galvis belted a two-run drive in the ninth for Cincinnati, which has dropped four straight following an opening 7-1 victory over the Detroit Tigers.

 - READ MORE ON: